muratk5n/thirdwave/en/README.md

 ---

-I like the strong emph on healthcare, working class
+I like the emph on healthcare, working class

 Fetterman: "I am proud of our campaign platform: protect women's right to choose, raise the minimum wage, fight (for)